 This major examines organizational processes using readily available and practical analytical tools.
 You'll learn to manage the operations of complex, computer-integrated firms, such as manufacturing companies, multi-branch banking, retail chains, international assembly plants, and distribution centers.

-Provide products and services to other businesses as a professional sales representative.
-You’ll gain the necessary knowledge and skills to create value for business customers and solve customer problems.
+As a professional sales representative, you will provide products and services to other businesses.
+This co-major will help you gain the necessary knowledge and skills to create value for business customers and solve customer problems.